garykpdx/jobtracker/README.md

-# jobtracker
+# Jobtracker
-Application for tracking job applications
+This is a Django application for tracking job applications

 ## Startup
 You can start the container in the base directory with